 I randomly picked up the guitar around thirteen/fourteen.
-I was definitely a late bloomer but I always took to music quickly.
+I was a late bloomer, but I always took to music quickly.
 I was playing Metallica tunes within my first week of getting a guitar!
 I never looked back after that.

 I am self-taught.
 I tried taking lessons but never was comfortable with it.
-I didn’t enjoy lessons because I didn’t want to sound like the teacher.
-I wanted to find my own sound and found it easier to just figure things out my own way.
-Some things you just can’t teach I believe.
+I didn’t enjoy the experiences because I didn’t want to sound like the teacher.
+I tried to find my sound and found it easier just to figure things out my way.
+Some things you can’t teach, I believe.
 Even when I was enrolled in the School of rock way back when, I never went to lessons, which I got in trouble for.
 I just went on the tours! lol

 Your first guitar was a black Cort electric.
 Do you still have this guitar in your possession?

-When you enrolled into The Paul Green School of Rock Music, what kind of bands were you listening too?
+When you enrolled in The Paul Green School of Rock Music, what kind of bands were you listening to?

 When you were playing in the all-female tribute band Queen Diamond, was Andy Laroque an influence on your playing?
 Who were your other influences?

-Andy is still a huge influence on my playing.
+Andy is still a significant influence on my playing.
 A lot of my vibrato and whammy bar work comes from playing those tunes back when I was fifteen/sixteen.
 We were just babies!
-I still get excited when jamming on tunes like 7th day of July 1777 or black horsemen!
-Other influential players are Darrell Abbott, Glen Tipton, Reb Beach, Adrian Smith, Vinnie Moore, Warren Demartini, Jason Becker, Paul Gilbert, Kiko Loureiro, Rob Marcello, Nuno Bettencourt, the list goes on and on.
+I still get excited when jamming on songs like the 7th day of July 1777 or black horsemen!
+Other influential players are Darrell Abbott, Glen Tipton, Reb Beach, Adrian Smith, Vinnie Moore, Warren Demartini, Jason Becker, Paul Gilbert, Kiko Loureiro, Rob Marcello, Nuno Bettencourt; the list goes on and on.
 I love players that still make me air guitar to bends and solos!
 If I had to name one player that started everything for me, it would be Kirk Hammett.
-When I started I had to have everything he had.
-Same picks, strings, even moves on stage.
+When I started, I had to have everything he had.
+Same picks, strings, even move on stage.
 I was obsessed.
 He is probably the only person that would make me feel star struck if I ever met him.